High dimensional consistent independence testing with maxima of rank correlations: Abstract

 \section{Abstract}

-Testing mutual independence for high dimensional observations is a fundamental statistical challenge.
+Testing mutual independence for high-dimensional observations is a fundamental statistical challenge.
 Popular tests based on linear and simple rank correlations are known to be incapable of detecting non-linear, non-monotone relationships, calling for methods that can account for such dependences.
 To address this challenge, we propose a family of tests that are constructed using maxima of pairwise rank correlations that permit consistent assessment of pairwise independence.
 Built upon a newly developed Cram\'{e}r-type moderate deviation theorem for degenerate U-statistics, our results cover a variety of rank correlations including Hoeffding's $D$, Blum--Kiefer--Rosenblatt's $R$, and Bergsma--Dassios--Yanagimoto's $\tau^*$.
-The proposed tests are distribution-free, implementable without the need for permutation, and are shown to be rate-optimal against sparse alternatives under the Gaussian copula model.
+The proposed tests are distribution-free {in the class of multivariate distributions with continuous margins}, implementable without the need for permutation, and are shown to be rate-optimal against sparse alternatives under the Gaussian copula model.
 As a by-product of the study, we reveal an identity between the aforementioned three rank correlation statistics, and hence make a step towards proving a conjecture of Bergsma and Dassios.